kirkstrobeck/stash/style-guide/no-uncertainty-spreading.md

 1. Reduces complexity

-1. Solves the probelem in the right place
+1. Solves the problem in the right place

 1. Less code coverage work and potential deficit